-- follow all public health advice and directions from official sources (Queensland Health, Australian Government Department of Health and the World Health Organisation) - stay at home when you are sick - wash your hands frequently with soap and water or use an alcohol-based hand gel - wash your hands prior to touching your eyes, nose and mouth - when coughing or sneezing, cover your mouth and nose with disposable tissues which should be disposed of immediately - don't share items such as cigarettes, glasses or cups, lipstick, toys or anything which could be contaminated with respiratory secretions - maintain social distancing of at least one and a half metre distance from people - avoid close contact with infected people - consult your doctor if you have a cough and fever and follow their instructions, including taking medicine as prescribed - get tested if you think you have symptoms or have potentially been exposed
+- Follow all public health advice and directions from official sources (Queensland Health, Australian Government Department of Health and the World Health Organisation). - Stay at home when you are sick. - Wash your hands frequently with soap and water or use an alcohol-based hand gel. - Wash your hands prior to touching your eyes, nose and mouth. - When coughing or sneezing, cover your mouth and nose with disposable tissues which should be disposed of immediately. - Do not share items such as cigarettes, glasses or cups, lipstick, toys or anything which could be contaminated with respiratory secretions. - Maintain social distancing of at least one and a half metre distance from people. - Avoid close contact with infected people. - Consult your doctor if you have a cough and fever and follow their instructions, including taking medicine as prescribed. - Get tested if you think you have symptoms or have potentially been exposed.

-For more information go to:
+For more information please visit: